nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    Expected: No student is added.
 Error message about student not found shown.
 5. Test case: `addtoconsult 2 n/TestOne` (where consultation at index 2 doesn’t exist)
    Expected: No student is added.
 Error details shown.
+6. Test case: `addtoconsult 1 n/TestOne i/2`
+   Expected: Both TestOne and the student at index 2 are added to the first consultation.
+Confirmation message is shown.

 ### Removing students from a consultation: `removefromconsult`